damlacekic/VLMediaProject/README.md

 # VLMediaProject

-This project is designed to fulfill the assignment of VLMedia

 The aim of the project is to see Rick and Morty Characters in a list and reach details of the choosen character.

 I have used https://rickandmortyapi.com/ for the API